 Does the student need to provide equipment?

-The only equipment that the student will need is closed shoes, for example sneakers or boots.
+The only equipment that the student will need are long comfortable pants and closed shoes, for example sneakers or boots.

 When do classes run?

-Riding classes run six days a week from Oct until end of march, the stable management classes run six days a week all year round.
+Riding and stable management classes run six days a week from Oct until end of May.

 The Pony Club